alexfriedman39/alexfriedman39.fastrobots.github.io/Lab1.md

 As with the ECHO command, in order to implement SEND_THREE_FLOATS, I first had to write the necessary code to perform the desired task in Arduino.
 This code can be seen below.

+believe that milis was the first to require you to change the variable names up top